elunna/recipes/vinaigrettes_and_dressings/raspberry walnut vinaigrette.md

 - Salt and black pepper

 ## Instructions
-1. MIX together the raspberries, vinegar, walnuts, and cilantro in a small bowl.
+1. Mix together the raspberries, vinegar, walnuts, and cilantro in a small bowl.
-2. Drizzle in the olive
-oil while whisking steadily to emulsify.
+2. Drizzle in the olive oil while whisking steadily to emulsify.
-3. Adjust
-to taste with salt and pepper and whisk until fully blended.
+3. Adjust to taste with salt and pepper and whisk until fully blended.
-4.
-5.

 ## Notes

-This dressing is used in our Harvest Grilled Chicken Salad (page 232), but it’s also delicious on a summer salad of baby spinach, chopped berries (blueber- ries, blackberries, strawberries, and raspberries), and diced cucumbers, or mix it into any variation of a Protein Salad (page 161).
+This dressing is used in our Harvest Grilled Chicken Salad, but it’s also delicious on a summer salad of baby spinach, chopped berries (blueberries, blackberries, strawberries, and raspberries), and diced cucumbers, or mix it into any variation of a Protein Salad.
 You can also swap out the raspberries for a different berry in this recipe, or use crushed pomegranate seeds in the winter.